hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/6-qmmm_production.rst

 QM/MM Production Run with TeraChem
 **********************************

-Now we are ready to run our QM/MM production run.
+We are now ready to run our QM/MM production run.
 We will use the output from one of the short 200 fs run we had simulated using
 QM4.
 Our aim is to run three *5 ps* independent QM/MM production runs.
 Here is the amber *mdin* :repo:`tutorial/simulations/mdin/qmmm-tc-prod.in`

 .. code-block::